TESRIA-Development-Account/TESRIA-APP/Tesria Support.md

 •	⁠A built in theater that includes Youtube, Disney+ and Netflix, so you dont have to leave the app if you want to watch a movie or a video, enabling a much more immersive experience

-•	⁠An entire board of controls for the Trunk, Frunk, Charge Port, and Car Lock, as well as vehicle name, motion status and battery percentage and charge status.
+•	⁠An entire board of controls for the exterior vehicle functions, as well as vehicle name, motion status, battery percentage and charge status.

 •	⁠A kids mode that hides the board of controls to minimize the risk of accidental command from younger ones